HomeArticlesComparisonJSON to YAML vs SQL vs TypeScript

 When to Choose JSON to YAML

-Choose JSON to YAML when your target is a YAML-native platform — Kubernetes, GitHub Actions, Helm, Ansible, Docker Compose — and you already have the data in JSON form (from an API, a script, or an existing config) that needs to become a config file a human will also read and maintain.
+Reach for JSON to YAML when your target is a YAML-native platform, Kubernetes, GitHub Actions, Helm, Ansible, Docker Compose, and you already have the data in JSON form (from an API, a script, or an existing config) that needs to become a config file a human will also read and maintain.

 When to Choose JSON to SQL

-Choose JSON to SQL when you need to get JSON data into a relational database table — seeding a dev environment, migrating an export, or generating fixtures — and the structure is flat or only lightly nested.
+Reach for JSON to SQL when you need to get JSON data into a relational database table, seeding a dev environment, migrating an export, or generating fixtures, and the structure is flat or only lightly nested.
 For deeply nested or array-heavy JSON, expect to design child tables manually rather than relying on full automatic conversion.

 When to Choose JSON to TypeScript

-Choose JSON to TypeScript when you need compile-time type safety for data you already trust — internal service-to-service calls, config objects, or API responses you've already validated elsewhere.
-It is the fastest way to eliminate any types from a codebase, but it offers no protection once the code is compiled and running.
+Reach for JSON to TypeScript when you need compile-time type safety for data you already trust: internal service-to-service calls, config objects, or API responses you've already validated elsewhere.
+It's the fastest way to eliminate any types from a codebase, but it offers no protection once the code compiles and runs.

 When to Choose JSON to Zod

-Choose JSON to Zod when the data crosses a trust boundary — a public API response, a webhook payload, user-submitted form data — where malformed input needs to be caught and rejected at runtime, not just flagged by the compiler.
+Reach for JSON to Zod when the data crosses a trust boundary, a public API response, a webhook payload, user-submitted form data, where malformed input needs catching and rejecting at runtime, not just flagging by the compiler.
 If you need both a runtime check and a TypeScript type, generate the Zod schema first and derive the type from it with z.infer, rather than maintaining both by hand.

 Our Verdict

-For infrastructure and CI/CD config: JSON to YAML.
+For infrastructure and CI/CD config, go with JSON to YAML.
 It's a lossless syntax conversion, and YAML is simply what those platforms require.

-For getting data into a database: JSON to SQL, but treat the generated column types and widths as a draft to review, and expect to design child tables yourself for nested arrays.
+For getting data into a database, go with JSON to SQL, but treat the generated column types and widths as a draft to review, and expect to design child tables yourself for nested arrays.

-For typing trusted, already-validated data: JSON to TypeScript.
+For typing trusted, already-validated data, go with JSON to TypeScript.
 It's the quickest way to add compile-time safety with zero runtime cost.

-For anything crossing a trust boundary — third-party APIs, webhooks, user input: JSON to Zod.
-The extra step of writing (or generating) a runtime schema is worth it the first time it catches a malformed payload before it corrupts your application state.
-When in doubt about whether data can be trusted, default to Zod — the cost of an unnecessary runtime check is far lower than the cost of a type-safety illusion that a plain interface provides.
+For anything crossing a trust boundary, third-party APIs, webhooks, user input, go with JSON to Zod.
+The extra step of writing (or generating) a runtime schema pays off the first time it catches a malformed payload before it corrupts your application state.
+When in doubt about whether data can be trusted, default to Zod.
+The cost of an unnecessary runtime check runs far lower than the cost of a type-safety illusion that a plain interface provides.

 Frequently Asked Questions